SolidWallOfCode/solidwallofcode.github.io/_sources/poc/poc-logic.en.rst.txt

 Thread Consistency
    Waiting :class:`CacheVC` instances can be dispatched on their preferred thread.
 This is more important for :class:`Vol` interaction as those are much close to the HTTP state machine which prefers to always run on a single thread.

+:class:`OpenDirEntry` uses a single global atomic list of events per instance.
+It is not feasible to use thread local storage because instances of :class:`OpenDirEntry` are created and destroyed frequently and the corresponding number of instances fluctuates over a large range.
+The load distribution issue is of lesser importance because of the (usually) much larger number of instances which spreads the load when the instances become available.
+It is unfortunate this causes :class:`CacheVC` instances to dispatch on other threads but the :class:`OpenDirEntry` interactions tend to be less closely coupled to HTTP state machine instances.

 Write Operations
 ================